10 Strategies for Mastering Alcohol Moderation and Feeling Great!

 With the aid of hypnotherapy, I teach my clients how to instill a beneficial positive outlook relating to moderate drinking.
 It works at the subconscious level within your mind, to ensure that alcohol becomes less and less important in your life and increase your ability to think long term about developing a good relationship with alcohol.
 One to one sessions also provide the space and time to discuss issues around drinking that are personal and specific to the individual.
 Many of my clients see a dramatic improvement in relation to drinking in a short space of time.

-I can reassure you that drinking is a habit you can change and I have compiled my top ten strategies for lowering your alcohol intake and enjoying life more.
+I can reassure you that drinking is a habit you can change so you can enjoy life much more.
 There is growing support for the use of moderation programs that can be very effective for a large proportion of problem drinkers.
 The techniques are based on solid scientific evidence of moderation techniques that work, together with my personal and professional experience.